Wizcorp/phonegap-plugin-wizNavi/README.md

 </pre></code>

-Sorry that is it for now!
+Sorry that is it for now
 \(Better docs coming soon \)